iiosif/katacoda-scenarios/helm/steps/dependencies.md

 ## Task

-Let's install now the chart `talend-infrastructure` which you have fetched and untared in the current folder.
+Let's install now the chart `talend-infrastructure` which you have fetched and untarred in the current folder.

 To check if the chart can be installed, simulate an install and display the output in the terminal.
 Use `infra` as Helm Release name.
 See if you can do this on your own before you look at the solution below. *But don't feel discouraged if you can't. :-)*